JaiDoubleU/Scriptable/README.md

-# Scriptable-IOS-Widget
+# Scriptable Widgets
-Scripts collection for use with Scriptable App as IOS Widget.
+My collection of Sscripts for use with the Scriptable App as IOS Widget.
 Download the App "Scriptable" from the App Store: https://apps.apple.com/us/app/scriptable/id1405459188 and use this Scripts.